As far as maintaining a steady stream of cash flow goes, invoicing is one critical key to making it happen.

 5. Client name and address

-When you create multiple invoices during a month, adding a client name and address will help you keep track of which invoice belongs to which client.
+When you create multiple invoices during a month, adding a client name and address will help you track which invoice belongs to which client.

 6. Payment terms